Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Juan Pelaez - Praxair, Inc.

 Price contributed 1% growth and was achieved largely in North America.
 Acquisitions, mainly in Europe, also contributed 1% growth to sales.
 Positive currency impact increased sales by another 1%.
-And higher cost pass through, primarily driven by higher natural gas prices passed through to hydrogen customers, increased sales by 2%.
+And higher cost pass-through, primarily driven by higher natural gas prices passed through to hydrogen customers, increased sales by 2%.

 We continue to see solid growth out of the more resilient end markets globally, along with higher volumes in metals, downstream energy, chemicals, and electronics.